Marcin Korolec: Early life and education

-Career
+Early career

 In the years 1993-1995 and 1997-1998 he worked as a lawyer in various national and international law firms and in the department of law and treaties at the Polish ministry of foreign affairs.

 From 1999 to 2001, Korolec was an advisor to Jan Kułakowski, the Government’s Plenipotentiary for Poland’s EU Accession Negotiations, responsible for the fields of competition policy, free movement of goods and persons, agriculture and consumers protection.
 In 2001-2004, he was the Minister’s Counsellor at the Office of the Committee for European Integration, in Minister Danuta Hübner’s private office.
 He held a number of lecturing positions at the Polish National School of Public Administration, the Warsaw University, Collegium Civitas in Warsaw, J. Tischner European University in Cracow.
 His lectures covered i.a. structural funds and coordination of Poland’s European policy.

 From 2004 to 2005 Korolec worked as a partner at Euroidea consulting company.

+Political career

 On 23 November 2005, Korolec was appointed by the Prime Minister Kazimierz Marcinkiewicz as the Undersecretary of State in Ministry of Economy.
 For two governmental terms of Office (2005-2011) he was primarily responsible for horizontal European issues (energy, competitiveness, trade and climate policy).
 He was also in charge of Poland’s relations with WTO, OECD and UNIDO.
-Since 2010, he has been a member of the Supervisory Board of the National Fund for Environmental Protection and Water Management.
+From 2010, he was a member of the Supervisory Board of the National Fund for Environmental Protection and Water Management.

 On 18 November 2011, Korolec was appointed by the President Bronisław Komorowski as the minister of environment in the Second Cabinet of Donald Tusk.
-He represents Poland in the Council of the International Renewable Energy Agency (IRENA) and EU-Russia Gas Advisory Council.
-Since November 2012 he has been a member of the UNIDO Green Industry Platform Advisory Board.
-He co-led (along with EU Commissioner Connie Hedegaard) the European Union’s delegation at the 2011 UNFCCC UN Conference in Durban.
-In November 2013, he was removed from office, but was named as the government climate envoy.
+In this capacity, he represented Poland in the Council of the International Renewable Energy Agency (IRENA) and EU-Russia Gas Advisory Council.
+From November 2012, he was also a member of the UNIDO Green Industry Platform Advisory Board.

+During his time in office, Korolec co-led (along with EU Commissioner Connie Hedegaard) the European Union’s delegation at the 2011 UNFCCC UN Conference in Durban.
+He also hosted the first meeting of the Weimar Triangle’s Ministers of the Environment in 2013.

+In early 2013, Korolec was the Polish government’s candidate to succeed Kandeh Yumkella as Director General of UNIDO; the position went to Li Yong.

+Later career

+Amid a cabinet reshuffle in November 2013, Korolec was removed from office, but was named as the government climate envoy for the 2013 United Nations Climate Change Conference.
 He served as a representative of Poland on the Board of the Green Climate Fund (GCF) where he was also appointed the Chair of the GCF Ethics and Audit Committee.